-There are a variety of similarities between Stefanos’s racket and the one he endorses to the public, the Wilson Blade 98 V7.
+So we cannot say what model exactly does Stefanos Tsitsipas use but assuming it’s something similar to Wilson Blade 98 we can do the following conclusions.
+There are a variety of similarities between Stefanos’s racket and the one he endorses to the public, the Wilson Blade 98 V8.
 They both play in a very similar way.
 However, the newer option has added technology that is supposed to improve the overall playability of the racket.

 Because the actual model that Tsitsipas uses is unknown, we have put together all the information you will need about the racket that he endorses to the public.